-Philippians 2:1-11 (NRSV)
+Philippians 2:1-11 (NIV)

-If then there is any encouragement in Christ, any consolation from love, any sharing in the Spirit, any compassion and sympathy, 2 make my joy complete: be of the same mind, having the same love, being in full accord and of one mind.
-3 Do nothing from selfish ambition or conceit, but in humility regard others as better than yourselves.
-4 Let each of you look not to your own interests, but to the interests of others.
-5 Let the same mind be in you that was in Christ Jesus,
+Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, 2 then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.
+3Do nothing out of selfish ambition or vain conceit.
+Rather, in humility value others above yourselves, 4 not looking to your own interests but each of you to the interests of the others.